Two London Jews stabbed in latest attack targeting Jewish community

 "The antisemitic attack in Golders Green is utterly appalling."

-Proper Attribution: Key claims are attributed to named organizations or officials, such as Shomrim, Hatzola, and the Metropolitan Police, enhancing credibility.
+Proper Attribution: Key claims are attributed to named individuals or organizations, such as Shomrim, Hatzola, and Tariq Aziz, enhancing transparency.

 "A man was arrested after he was seen running with a knife “attempting to stab Jewish members of the public”, the Shomrim Jewish neighbourhood watch said on social media."